agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 	Gates foundation.
 Also I have not really seen MBA holders or management consultants who work in EAOs featured in the 80k-hours-career-guide more than once.
-So it appears that Effective-Altruism-Organizations is not a space for them.
+So it appears that EAOs is not a space for them.
 Corollary
-	being: Effective-Altruism-Organizations seem to not need an MBA.
+	being: EAOs seem to not need an
+	MBA.
 Anyways, the chances seem to pan out as:

   - Chance of clearing GMAT and getting a scholarship still make sense